mitchtabian/HOWTO-django-channels-daphne/README.md

 #### A Problem with how Django interprets static files in javascript
 This is a weird thing that happens if you set static files in javascript with django.
-HTML symbols get tranlated into their respective code.
+HTML symbols get translated into their respective code.

 Example
 ```